Climate change in India: Economic impacts

 India has the world's highest social cost of carbon.
 A report by the London-based global think tank Overseas Development Institute found that India may lose anywhere around 3–10% of its GDP annually by 2100 and its poverty rate may rise by 3.5% in 2040 due to climate change.

-Agriculture
+Reduced crop yields

-Climate Change in India will have a disproportionate impact on the more than 400 million that make up India's poor.
+Climate Change in India will have a disproportionate impact on the more than 400 million that makeup India's poor community.
 This is because so many depend on natural resources for their food, shelter and income.
 More than 56% of people in India work in agriculture, while many others earn their living in coastal areas.

+The impact of climate change on Indian agriculture was investigated through the National Innovations in Climate Resilient Agriculture (NICRA) study.
+The findings indicate that rainfed rice yields in India are expected to experience a marginal reduction of less than 2.5% in the years 2050 and 2080.
+On the other hand, irrigated rice yields are projected to decline by 7% in 2050 and 10% in 2080 scenarios.
+Moreover, the study forecasts a decrease in wheat yield ranging from 6% to 25% in the year 2100, while maize yields are estimated to decrease by 18% to 23% during the same period.
+However, there is a potential positive impact on chickpea, with anticipated productivity increases of 23% to 54% in the future climates.

 Health impacts

 Air pollution, which reflects sunlight, and irrigation, which cools the air by evaporation, have counteracted climate change since 1970.
 These two factors do however increase the impact of heat waves, as both lead to increased mortality.